dpweb/tap-testing/README.md

 Minimal JS testing

-The test frameworks are really sugary, that is, they really provide a thin layer of functionality over what is essentially just a comparison..
+The test frameworks are really sugary, that is the *ratio* of useful functionality to pure name aliasing is low.
+Testing is essentially just a comparison..
 T/F on success of a test.

 If you're unfamiliar with TAP, it's a text based protocol for testing.
 [About TAP](http://testanything.org/wiki/index.php/Main_Page)